-If you are being placed under arrest, cooperate with the ofﬁcer, even if you think he or she is out of line.
-You can, if you choose, protest and seek lawful remedies against the ofﬁcer later with the help of an attorney or legal organization.
+If you are being placed under arrest, cooperate with the officer, even if you think he or she is out of line.
+You can, if you choose, protest and seek lawful remedies against the officer later with the help of an attorney or legal organization.
 Police may not handle every situation properly.
-But keep in mind that a police ofﬁcer’s behavior may be in response to provocation, a complaint from another citizen, or even mistakes made under pressure.
-Good police and community relations are a two-way street with both sides contributing to either the problem or to the solution.
+But keep in mind that a police officer’s behavior may be in response to provocation, a complaint from another citizen, or even mistakes made under pressure.
+Good police and community relations are a two-way street with both sides contributing to either the problem or the solution.

 Bail & Bonds

 Depending on the circumstances of your case, you may or may not be able to leave jail before your first appearance in front of a judge.
 Usually a bond will be required before you can be released from jail.
-The purpose of the bond is to ensure your appearance in court.
+The purpose of a bond is to ensure your appearance in court.
 If a bond amount has been set for your case, you can use a bail agent to post your bail (a bail bond), post your property (a property bond), or pay cash to be released from custody.
 If you do not appear in court for your hearings, as ordered by the judge, you may lose what you posted to be released from custody.

 Sealing or Expunging a Criminal Record

 When you have a criminal record, information about your crime is available to the public, even if the case was dismissed.
 For example, if you receive a misdemeanor ticket for possession of alcohol, someone like a potential landlord or employer can check the Idaho Court Repository and get information about your charge when you try to get an apartment or apply for a job.
 You cannot get your criminal record expunged if you are charged as an adult.
-However, you may be able to have your record sealed if you were charged or convicted as a juvenile.
+You may be able to have your record sealed or expunged if you were charged or convicted as a juvenile.